 The Evolution of Bitcoin's OP_RETURN Function and Its Impact on Asset Tokenization

 Bitcoin, well-known for facilitating decentralized asset exchanges, continues to innovate technologically, expanding its functionalities without altering its core architecture.
 This article delves into the OP_RETURN function in the Bitcoin blockchain, examining how it evolved from a simple opcode into a key tool for supporting complex financial applications, and its influence on asset tokenization.
+The concept of inscriptions has since expanded to other blockchains, including TON’s inscription-based TON-20 standard.

 In the early days of Bitcoin, the founder, Satoshi Nakamoto, introduced the OP_RETURN opcode, initially intended to terminate script execution.
 Due to early security vulnerabilities, this feature was temporarily withdrawn.
 However, with the launch of Bitcoin Core v0.9.0, OP_RETURN was redesigned and re-enabled, allowing the embedding of a small amount of data in each transaction, initially limited to 40 bytes.